-The statement of financial position reflects property, plant and equipment balance of Kshs.3,100,627,599.
-However, the fixed assets register provided for audit was incomplete as it did not include historical costs, depreciations and relevant net book values as at 30 June, 2021.
+The statement of financial position reflects property, plant and equipment balance of Kshs.2,987,800,400.
+However, the fixed assets register provided for audit was incomplete as it did not include historical costs, depreciation and relevant net book values as at year end.
 Further, physical verification of the assets revealed that they were not tagged.
 This was contrary to Regulation 139(1) of the Public Finance Management (National Government) Regulations, 2015 which requires an Accounting Officer of a National Government entity to take full responsibility and ensure that proper control systems exist for assets and that preventative mechanisms are in place to eliminate theft, security threats, losses, wastage, and misuse and that movement and conditions of assets can be tracked.

-In the circumstances, the condition and security of the assets could not be confirmed.
+In the circumstances, the value of property, plant and equipment balance reflected in the financial statements could not be confirmed.